justjake/Gauss/README.md

 - At least 10gb of free disk space.
 - Recommended: [set up Xcode to format code when you save](https://luisramos.dev/xcode-format-and-save).

-### Building from source
+### Building Gauss

 1. Clone this repo: `git clone https://github.com/justjake/Gauss`
-1. Inside the repo, run `make`.
-This will download pre-build models from HuggingFace into `./compiled-models`.
-You can run `make -j 3` to download the models in parallel if you have a fast connetion.
-Eg: `cd Gauss && make`
 1. Open the project file (Gauss.xcodeproj) with Xcode: `open Gauss.xcodeproj`
-1. You should be able to build (Cmd-B) and run the project.
+1. You should be able to run (Cmd-R) the project.

-### Packing zip files for release
+As with end-users, the first time you run Gauss you'll need to download models.

+### Adding or updating models

-The current plan for releasing Gauss is to pack the models it needs into zips, split the zips into parts no larger than 2gb, and then publish everything via Github release.
+To release model data, we pack the models into archive files, split the archive files into parts no larger than 2gb, and then publish everything via Github release.
 2gb is the [file size limit for Github releases](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases#:~:text=Each%20file%20included%20in%20a,a%20release%2C%20nor%20bandwidth%20usage.).

-We'll teach Gauss itself how to find, download, and re-assemble the zip files from Github directly.
+We use Apple Archive (.aar) format instead of something common like Zip because .aar unpacking is available from built-in libraries, and zip is not.

-To create the zip files: `make zips`
+1. To create the `.aar` files: `make aars`
+1. Serve the newly-built .aar files locally: `make serve`
+1. Switch to installing models locally:
+1. Run the project in Xcode, then open the Models window (Window > Models).
+1. Open the "Advanced" dropdown and choose "Custom Host"
+1. Remove existing model files: `make uninstall-models`

 ### Publishing releases to Github

-TODO - figure this out!
+This is done manually.